ashutosh-jena-mindfire/document/docs/Get-started/tutorial-basics/customized-tool.md

 # Customization Tool

-Customize the editor's UI and behavior to match your application's requirements.
+Tailor the editor's user interface and actions to the needs of your application.

 ## Customization Toolbar
-You can add/ remove tool from the toolbar
+The toolbar allows you to add and remove tools.

 ### Default items in toolbar
 - bold